Healthcare for International Students

 • you applied for your current immigration permission before the immigration health surcharge was introduced on 6 April 2015.

-• you are a resident of the Republic of Ireland or a national of one of the countries with a reciprocal health care agreement with the UK, or
+• you are a resident of the Republic of Ireland or a national of a country with a reciprocal health care agreement with the UK, or

-• you have been granted or have made an application for asylum, humanitarian protection or temporary protection in the UK.
+• you have been granted or applied for asylum, humanitarian protection or temporary protection.

-• A baby born in the UK to a parent who has paid the IHS or obtained their leave before the IHS was introduced is eligible for free NHS treatment up to the age of 3 months.
+A baby born in the UK to a parent who has paid the IHS or obtained their leave before the IHS was introduced are covered for free NHS treatment up to the age of 3 months.

-EEA / Swiss nationals arriving on or after 1 January 2021 would pay the IHS as part of their immigration application.
+EEA / Swiss nationals arriving in the UK on or after 1 January 2021 would pay the IHS as part of their immigration application and cannot rely solely on an EHIC.

 Immigration Health Surcharge

-As an international student on a course longer than 6 months, you need to pay the immigration health surcharge as a part of your visa application to access the National Health Service (NHS).
+If you are an international student and your course is longer than 6 months, you need to pay the immigration health surcharge as a part of your visa application.
 The full amount will be paid upfront for the duration of your visa.

 Immigration Health Surcharge refund for students

 If you obtain an immigration health surcharge refund you should not work in the UK.
-Working in the UK is very likely to invalidate your EHIC and you will need to be prepared to pay for any NHS healthcare you receive.
+Working in the UK is likely to invalidate your EHIC and you could be charged for NHS treatment.

 Hospital Fees

-If you paid the immigration health surcharge for your current period of immigration permission, you will not have to pay any hospital fees.
+If you paid the immigration health surcharge for your current visa, you will not have to pay additional hospital fees.

-If you are using the Standard Visitor route or the Short-term Study route you should make sure you have private health insurance for the duration of your stay.
+If you are on a Visitor visa or Short-term Study visa, you cannot pay the IHS, so you must have private health insurance from the start of your stay.

 The NHS app allows you to access a range of services including: